-Beer O'clock: You can expect to pay roughly 20,000-50,000 Rupiah for a beer, so £1-3 depending on where you get it from or if is the local beer or imported.
+- Beer O'clock: You can expect to pay roughly 20,000-50,000 Rupiah for a beer, so £1-3 depending on where you get it from or if is the local beer or imported.

-Get that Goreng in you: Nassi Goreng is an Indonesian stir fried rice dish, which you can get for a couple of pounds.
+- Get that Goreng in you: Nassi Goreng is an Indonesian stir-fried rice dish, which you can get for a couple of pounds.
 Western food is more like 80,000, almost £5.

-Hydrate before you dehydrate: Bali will see sunshine pretty much year round, which means we will be needing lots of this stuff!
+- Hydrate before you dehydrate: Bali will see sunshine pretty much year-round, which means we will be needing lots of this stuff!
 Lucky for you, it is only around 8,000 Rupiah, roughly 50p so you can drink gallons of it!

-Taxi from the airport to Canggu: Most of you will receive a free pick up when traveling with us, but this is for those of you arriving more than two days before.
+- Taxi from the airport to Canggu: Most of you will receive a free pick up when travelling with us, but this is for those of you arriving more than two days before.
 It is around 250,000 Rupiah for this journey which takes between 45 minutes- 1.30 hours depending on traffic.
 So this is about £15.

-Pamper yourself: The price for massage varies a lot.
+- Pamper yourself: The price for massage varies a lot.
 You can pay anywhere between £4-9 for an hour massage.
 Why would you ever go home?!

-Shop till you drop: Go bargain hunting and you will come out with some decent deals at 100,000 Rupiah for basic tops and dresses etc. This is why you should always pack light when heading out, as the chances are you will want to stock up before heading back and you will kick yourself if there is no room!
+- Shop till you drop: Go bargain hunting and you will come out with some decent deals at 100,000 Rupiah for basic tops and dresses etc. This is why you should always pack light when heading out, as the chances are you will want to stock up before heading back and you will kick yourself if there is no room!